-- Royalists: Newcastle in Newcastle, Charles and 1 A2 Cannon in either York or East Riding, Rupert on The Continent - Parliamentarians: Essex and both A2 Cannon in London, the C2 Rec Pool North Foot in Hull, the C2 Devon 4-Strength South Foot in Somerset.
+- Royalists: Newcastle in Newcastle, Charles and 1 A2 Cannon in either York or East Riding, Rupert on The Continent. - Parliamentarians: Essex and 2 A2 Cannon in London, the C2 Rec Pool North Foot in Hull, the C2 Devon 4-Strength South Foot in Somerset.

-Then the players place the Garrison blocks upright in their respective Recruitment Pool and the following blocks beside the map:
+Then the players place the following blocks beside the map:

-- Royalists: Henrietta, the I2 4+Areas North Foot, the I2 4+Areas South Foot, the I2 2+Areas East Foot, the I2 London Foot, all 3 I2 Irish blocks, and the I1 Clubmen block - Parliamentarians: the I2 4+Areas North Foot, the I2 4+Areas South Foot, the 7 Covenanter blocks, the 6 NMA blocks, and the I1 Clubmen block.
+- Royalists: Henrietta, the I2 4+Areas North Foot, the I2 4+Areas South Foot, the I2 2+Areas East Foot, the I2 London Foot, all 3 I2 Irish blocks, the I1 Clubmen and the I2 Garrison blocks. - Parliamentarians: the I2 4+Areas North Foot, the I2 4+Areas South Foot, the 7 Covenanter blocks, the 6 NMA blocks, and the I1 Clubmen block.